 Area(s) of ExpertiseLatin American and Canadian Art, Postcolonial theory, Photography and New Media History, Performance studies

-Dot Tuer is a writer, curator, and Professor of Critical and Visual Studies in the Faculty of Liberal Arts and Sciences.
+Dot Tuer is a writer, curator, and Professor of Art History and Humanities in the Faculty of Liberal Arts and Sciences and the School of Interdisciplinary Studies.
 Her scholarly and creative work explores the intersection of cultural memory and visual storytelling in Latin American and Canadian art, with a specific interest in photography, performance, and new media.
 She is the author of Mining the Media Archive (2005), and of more than one hundred museum catalogue, book anthology, and journal essays.
 In 2012-13, she was guest curator of the retrospective exhibition of Mexican artists Frida Kahlo and Diego Rivera, Frida and Diego: Passion, Politics, and Painting held at the Art Gallery of Ontario.
 A selection of her writings is posted at http://ocad.academia.edu/DotTuer.

 Over the last several decades, Tuer has served as a board member for the Power Plant; Toronto Arts Council; Cinemateque Ontario; Funnel Film Theatre; and Fuse and C magazines.
 She has also served as a juror for all levels of government cultural funding, as well as for international festivals and museums.
 At present, she sits on the editorial boards of Public and Gestos (HemiPress), and on the advisory boards of Prefix Photo and LACAP (Latin American-Canadian Art Projects).